-752. Section 17A of the Bermuda Insurance Act requires commercial insurers to prepare consolidated GAAP financial statements in accordance with one of the following standards:
+760. Section 17A of the Bermuda Insurance Act requires commercial insurers to prepare consolidated GAAP financial statements in accordance with one of the following standards:

 - a.
-IFRS; - b.
+IFRS: - b.
 GAAPs that apply in Bermuda, Canada, the United Kingdom or the United States of America; or - c.
-Such other GAAPs as the Bermuda Monetary Authority may recognise.

-753. GAAPs that apply in Bermuda in point b) above are aimed at domestic (non-exempt) companies and means Canadian GAAP (which would be IFRS for purposes of GAAP Plus for 2020 Field Testing).

-754. Bermudian IAIGs should use specifications under the GAAP Plus jurisdictional approaches for whichever underlying GAAP rules they are using to prepare their audited, consolidated group financial statements.
+Such other GAAPs as the Bermuda Monetary Authority may recognise. - 761.
+GAAPs that apply in Bermuda in point b) above are aimed at domestic (non-exempt) companies and means Canadian GAAP (which would be IFRS for purposes of GAAP Plus for the current year). - 762.
+Bermudian IAIGs should use specifications under the GAAP Plus jurisdictional approaches for whichever underlying GAAP rules they are using to prepare their audited, consolidated group financial statements.